-According to section 5.10 of the 2019 addition of the official MLB rules, “A player, or players, may be substituted during a game at any time the ball is dead.
+According to section 5.10 of the official MLB rules, “A player, or players, may be substituted during a game at any time the ball is dead.
 A substitute player shall bat in the replaced player’s position in the team’s batting order”

 According to the official MLB rules, a pinch runner can be used at any time the ball is dead.
-So as long as the team has enough players left on the bench and the ball is dead, they are allowed to use a pinch runner whenever they would like.
+So as long as the team has enough players left on the bench and the ball is dead, they are allowed to use a pinch runner for any unused bench player.

-Because the pinch runner is a substitute for the player who was on base, the pinch runner will remain in the game, unless the manager replaces that pinch runner for another player.
+The pinch runner replaces the player who was on base.
+The pinch runner is considered a substitute for the player who was on base and the pinch runner will remain in the game.

 When pinch runners stay in the game, they also have the opportunity to earn additional stats for themselves if they were to bat again.